GarciaInes/Scrum-Mastering/Retro/Indicators.md

 * Are same items reapearing?
 * Are things "let go" whilst the issues are still present?
 * Do they discuss how they work together? with the intention to make it better?
+* Does everyone have the opportunity to contribute? air space / all voices to be heard?

 #### Measure
 * Is the team getting better?